 On 27th February 2014 Vadim Repin will perform Panufnik’s Violin Concerto with the Royal Liverpool Philharmonic Orchestra.

 The Polish celebrations of his Centenary start a few days earlier with the Juventis Orchestra on 1st February 2014 in Warsaw with his Piano Concerto.

 There are many more great Panufnik Centenary events yet to be announced, and a detailed programme will be published on this site.
-Please let Boosey & Hawkes know if you are planning a performance and would like to be included in the official list.
+To publish news of your Panufnik Centenary concerts on this website please contact Emma Kerr at Boosey & Hawkes London: email@example.com

 “(The series) reveals the careful craftsmanship and sharp-honed form that characterised Panufnik’s work in the sequence of 10 symphonies that are promised from CPO, and the performances under Łukasz Borowicz suggest that the series will be well worth following.”
 Andrew Clements, The Guardian

-A fascinating insight into how Panufnik and fellow composer Witołd Lutosławski helped to lift spirits in the misery of Nazi-controlled, half-starved Warsaw in World War II, broadcast twice on BBC Radio 4 has won the highly prestigious Europa Best Radio Music Programme of the Year 2012.
+A fascinating insight into how Panufnik and fellow composer Witołd Lutosławski helped to lift spirits in the misery of Nazi-controlled, half-starved Warsaw in World War II, broadcast twice on BBC Radio 4 was the winner of the Prix Europa award for the Best Radio Music Documentary in 2012.

 Concerts or any large gatherings of Polish people were banned during the war years, but the two young composers were able to play in “artistic cafés”, much appreciated by music-hungry Warsaw inhabitants.
 They also risked their lives performing in illegal underground concerts for a mixed audience of music lovers and resistance fighters, all of whom faced likely imprisonment or death even for attending.
 This enthralling programme touched on the post war period also when Nazi domination was succeeded by Communist bullying.